micro-os-plus/micro-test-plus-xpack/website/pages/user-guide.md

 }
 ```

-In this case the test will fail with:
+In this case the test report will change to:

 ```console
 • The Answer - test suite started